| Copyright | (c) 2015-2024 Rudy Matela |

 bindings :: ShowFunction a => a -> [Binding] Source #

-value, return a list of Binding
+Given a ShowFunction value, return a list of Bindings.

 If the domain of the given argument function is infinite,